LeoPBgit/project-boxcar-brand-guide/memory-bank/activeContext.md

 - Verify all interactive elements are functioning correctly, including the new SVG download and copy functionality
 - Ensure responsive design works across all device sizes
 - Update any remaining documentation
+- Fix the "Failed to load resource: net::ERR_FILE_NOT_FOUND" error that appears when loading the website

 ### Upcoming Work
 - Consider adding a search functionality for quick access to specific guidelines